 Visiting Writers Forum

 A number of industry professionals visit Ringling College each year as part of the College’s Visiting Writers Forum.
 The series is a critical part of the academic program for Creative Writing students at Ringling.
-Visiting professionals include local poets, graphic novelists, newspaper editors, literary agents, screenwriters, and novelists.
+Visiting professionals include game writers, graphic novelists, screenwriters, novelists, journalists, editors, and literary agents.

 The Visiting Writers Forum is hosted by the Creative Writing department and underwritten by a generous grant from the Isermann Family Foundation.